wglass/lighthouse/docs/source/examples.rst

   $ docker rm -f <name>

-This will halt the node container and de-register it from zookeeper automatically.
+This will halt the node container and unregister it from zookeeper automatically.